DNKpp/Simple-Vector/README.md

 ```

 ## Description
 This library provides an implementation of a simple to use but versatile mathematically vector class.
-Due to the usage of lots of c++20 features, this library currently doesn't compile without errors on some compilers.
-Look at the table above to get an idea about, which compiler is able to compile the library tests.
+Due to the usage of lots of c++20 features, this library currently doesn't compile on any clang compiler.

+Supported Compilers:
+* msvc v142 (Visual Studio 2019)
+* msvc v143 (Visual Studio 2022)
+* gcc10
+* gcc11

 One of the main intentions behind this vector implementation is being able to do as much during compile-time as possible, thus all functions are declared as constexpr.